 Please note that Emanuel Medical Center has installed their dispensers.
-It is their responsibility to keep them for the latter of the l The custodian will be doing the following cleaning and sanitizing the health clinic on Monday through Friday from 5:00a.m.-2:00p.m.
+It is their responsibility to keep them for the their dispensers.
+It is their responsibility to keep them for the their dispensers.
+The custodian will be doing the following cleaning and sanitizing the health clinic on Monday through Friday from 5:00a.m.-2:00p.m.
 Below are the duties and roles of the custodian.